topocm/topocm_content/src/w2_majorana/braiding.md

            "2^6.",
            "14",
-           "The system has an energy gap, so it cannot be degenerate."] explanation = ("N pairs of Majoranas means a Hilbert space with dimension 2^7, " "out of which half have even total parity and half have odd total parity. " "So the degeneracy at fixed even parity is 2^6.")
+           "The system has an energy gap, so it cannot be degenerate."] explanation = ("7 pairs of Majoranas means a Hilbert space with dimension 2^7, " "out of which half have even total parity and half have odd total parity. " "So the degeneracy at fixed even parity is 2^6.")
 MoocMultipleChoiceAssessment(question, answers, correct_answer=2, explanation=explanation)